matthewmueller/vcom/Readme.md

 # vcom

-  Everything you need to create virtual [Preact](https://github.com/developit/preact) components with CSS, HTML, and JS.
+  Everything you need to create virtual [Preact](https://github.com/developit/preact) Components with CSS, HTML, and JS.

 ## Example